f4exb/sdrangel/plugins/feature/startracker/readme.md

 * Height above sea level in metres for use in refraction correction.
 * Temperature lapse rate in Kelvin per kilometer for use in refraction correction.
 * Radio frequency being observed in MHz for use in refraction correction.
+* The units to display the solar flux in.
 * The update period in seconds, which controls how frequently azimuth and elevation are re-calculated.
 * The IP port number the Stellarium server listens on.
 * Whether to start a Stellarium telescope server.